The Black Colt

-Black Colt (Persian: Korre-ye-Siyah) is an Iranian folktale published by author Forough Hekmat in 1974.
+Black Colt (کره سیاه) is an Iranian folktale published by author Forough Hekmat in 1974.
 It is classified in the international Aarne-Thompson-Uther Index as ATU 314, "Goldener".
 It deals with a friendship between a king's son and a magic horse that are forced to flee for their lives due to the boy's stepmother, and reach another kingdom, where the boy adopts another identity.

 Although it differs from variants wherein a hero acquires golden hair, its starting sequence (persecution by the hero's stepmother) is considered by scholarship as an alternate opening to the same tale type.